 Lucy Kellaway was one of the best-known business journalists in the English-speaking world.
 At 57 she decided to completely change direction by founding a charitable organisation and becoming a teacher.
-“I have not been bored for one second” she says.

 You left your job as a globally respected and, we hope, well paid journalist to become a teacher at 57.
 In two or three sentences: why?